sergiicodes/Loader-CAM-arm-Motion-Calculator/README.md

 # Industrial Arm Motion Plotter

+This is one of the projects I am currently working on as an R&D Engineer for a manufacturing company.
+The Python code presented here is specifically designed to track the motion of a robotic arm called a loader.
+The loader's main function is to push packaged products into cardboard cases.

+The Industrial Arm Motion Plotter was developed to analyze and visualize the loader arm's position and motion.
+By using this Python program, other engineers, including controls and electrical engineers, in the department can gain a better understanding of the loader's movements.

-This Python code plots the motion of an industrial arm for different cases of movement.
-It utilizes the NumPy and Matplotlib libraries to calculate and visualize the positions and angles of the loader arm tool.
+The code utilizes the NumPy and Matplotlib libraries to calculate and plot the positions and angles of the loader arm tool.
+It supports various types of motion, including elliptical, horizontal, and vertical paths.
+Additionally, it includes functions to validate the constructed path and ensure it falls within the working window.

 ## Features